Copper IUD and libido: facts, myths, and real experiences

 IUD, copper and libido: what does science say?

 “I thought a hormone-free contraceptive wouldn't change anything about my sex life.
 But after it was inserted, I felt less interested.
 And most importantly, I experienced pain during intercourse.
-It wasn't until later that I made the connection.” — Elise, 32
+It was only later that I made the connection. ” Elise, 32

 What does science say about it?